seanhess/tpm/README.md

 All Commands
 ------------

-    tpm init                # creates tpm.json with default values
+    # creates tpm.json with default values
+    tpm init

+    # installs all dependencies listed in tpm.json
+    tpm install

-    tpm install             # installs all dependencies listed in tpm.json tpm install --prod      # uses the CDN to edit your index.html
+    # uses the CDN to edit your index.html
+    tpm install --prod

+    # installs jquery and saves to `tpm.json`
+    tpm install jquery

+    # installs a dependency at a particular version
+    tpm install jquery@2.0.3

 Configuration